NipunRamani99/IT-SD-Team-Project/README.md

 ```

-To give an example of how the State class is used, when the player clicks on a unit, the state of the GameStateMachine will transition from NoSelectionState to UnitMovingState which will highlight the tiles of the board according to the abilities of the unit selected.
+To give an example of how the State class is used, when the player clicks on a unit, the state of the GameStateMachine will transition from NoSelectionState to UnitSelectedState which will highlight the tiles of the board according to the abilities of the unit selected.